42 products

 Aroma: The nose is delicate and expressive, with notes of white flowers, pear, apple, and citrus.
 There may be hints of green apple, honeysuckle, and a subtle minerality that is characteristic of wines from cooler climates.

 Taste: On the palate, this Pinot Gris is fresh and lively, displaying a crisp acidity that is a hallmark of wines from cold climate regions.
-The flavors of green pear, apple, and lemon are prominent, with a refreshing zing that balances the fruitiness.
+The flavours of green pear, apple, and lemon are prominent, with a refreshing zing that balances the fruitiness.

 Texture: The wine has a silky and slightly oily texture, which is a common trait of Pinot Gris.
 This texture contributes to the wine's mouthfeel, making it feel round and well-structured.